 Accident & Injury Statistics: Motorcycles

 If you want to find out how often motorcycle accidents occur and want a clear picture of the extent of damage they can cause, one way to get this information is by analyzing accident and injury statistics.
 We have compiled the following information to help you understand more about motorcycle accidents not only in Texas but across the United States.
-If you want to discuss a specific accident or claim, please feel free to call us for a free consultation.
+If you want to discuss a specific accident or claim, please feel free to call Stern Law Group for a free consultation.
 A Houston motorcycle accident lawyer can shed light on your unique situation to help you make informed choices.

 Texas Motorcycle Accident Statistics